 Yes, everyone should be able to secure some form of housing somewhere in the world.

+Freeholds have a slightly different mechanic to their destructibility.
 Freeholds are vulnerable to attack for 1-2 hours after a successful siege.
-If the Freehold is properly defended in will enter a grace period of seven days while the ZOI’s in the nearby area work themselves out.
+If the Freehold is properly defended it will enter a grace period of seven days while the ZOI’s in the nearby area work themselves out given the removal of one of the Nodes in the landscape.
 If during the course of the grace period the Freehold finds itself inside the ZOI of a Stage 3 or higher Node, the freehold will remain in place.
 If not, then the freehold gets rolled up as a blueprint and returned to the player.
 They will need to secure a new deed and place their freehold back in the world.